 Put another way, if you have the Bank of America Premium Rewards Card and belong to the Platinum Honors tier (or above), you’re earning:

 - 3.5% on dining and travel

 - 2.625% on non-bonused spending

-Obviously, these are significant balances, though I’d note that you have some highly flexible options as to what qualifies towards these amounts, including being able to trade your own stocks, for example.
+Obviously, these are significant balances, though I’d note that you have some highly flexible options as to what qualifies toward these amounts, including being able to trade your own stocks, for example.

-On the surface, the Bank of America Premium Rewards Card is a pretty average card with a good welcome bonus and decent rewards structure.
-However, combining it with the Preferred Rewards Program potentially puts this card into a league of its own.
+On the surface, the Bank of America Premium Rewards Card is a pretty average card with a nice welcome bonus and decent rewards structure.
+However, combining it with the Preferred Rewards program potentially puts this card into a league of its own.

 Being able to earn 2.625% cash back on your everyday spending is something that’s not offered by any other credit card.
 This card most definitely won’t be for everyone, but for those who either have assets with Bank of America or have the option of moving assets to Bank of America, this card is incredible.

 I find the business case for this to be fascinating.
 It’s one thing for a card to have generous bonus categories, but I imagine Bank of America is losing money on every transaction here, and is using this card primarily to get people to increase their banking relationship with them.

 If you have $100,000+ in assets with Bank of America, or can move them to Bank of America without much of an opportunity cost, I recommend applying for the Bank of America Premium Rewards Card.
 Even for others, it can be worth picking up the card for the solid bonus, and seeing how you like it.